lsheiba/gitpitch/PITCHME.md

 # Kuberlab

 +++

 # Machine Learning Platform

 +++
-# Cloud-Native Machine Learning Development Experience
-+++

 # Build Train Deploy

 ---

 - What you can do with Kuberlab
-- What do you need to use Kuberlab
+- What do you need to have to use Kuberlab
-- Short tour of Kuberlab environment
+- Short tour of Kuberlab
-- Setup your Kuberlab
+- Setup your Kuberlab environment
 - Your first project

 ---
-### What you can do with Kuberlab
+### What you can do with Kuberlab?
+- Develop machine learning algorithms
+- Create machine learning pipeline
+- Use pre-trained models
+- Train machine learning models
+- Deploy trained models

 ---
 ### Kuberlab Setup
   - Login to Kuberlab service using your Google or Github account